HPC-SimTools/IPS-framework/doc/user_guides/advanced_guide.rst

 * Documentation:

   * Document the component code such that another person can understand how it works.
 It helps if the structure remains the same as the example component.
-  * Write a description of what the component does, the inputs it uses, outputs it produces, and what scenarios and modes it can be used in in the component documentation section, :doc:`Component Guides<../component_guides/component_guides>`.
+  * Write a description of what the component does, the inputs it uses, outputs it produces, and what scenarios and modes it can be used in in the component documentation section.

 -----------------